 The Schema Paths Tool is a free tool created by the Schema App team to help users identify the best way to connect and organize different Schema types together within their Schema Markup.
 This is especially useful when you’re unsure which properties are available to connect two different Schema.org Types.

 The Schema App team identified a need for this within their suite of tools because Schema Markup is most beneficial when it’s highly descriptive.
-One of the best ways to do this is by connecting your types with the most descriptive property.
-The Schema Paths Tool helps you narrow down what properties each type has that allow them to connect to one another (as an “Expected Type”).
+One of the best ways to do this is by connecting your Types with the most descriptive property.
+The Schema Paths Tool helps you narrow down what properties each Type has that allow them to connect to one another (as an “Expected Type”).

 For example, the Schema.org Organization type has more than 50 unique properties.
-If you want to connect an Organization to a Service it provides, you can enter both types into the Schema Paths tool, and then receive a list of properties that can be used to connect these types.
+If you want to connect an Organization to a Service it provides, you can enter both Types into the Schema Paths tool, and then receive a list of properties that can be used to connect these Types.

 The Semantic Nature of Schema App

 Our passion for semantic technologies doesn’t end with the tools and features currently available to our users.
-We pride ourselves on working towards a data-centric architecture for our internal data as well (see Semantic Arts Data-centric architecture manifesto) and invest lots of time considering the possibilities of semantic technology and how we can support them.
+We pride ourselves on working towards a data-centric architecture for our internal data as well (see Semantic Arts Data-centric architecture manifesto) and invest time considering the possibilities of semantic technology and how we can support them.

-Are you interested in learning more about how our tools can support your semantic SEO initiatives?
+Interested in learning more about how our tools can support your semantic SEO initiatives?
 Get started here.

 Jasmine is the Product Manager at Schema App.
 Schema App is an end-to-end Schema Markup solution that helps enterprise SEO teams create, deploy and manage Schema Markup to stand out in search.